 What advice do you have for young illustrators who want to leave their mark on the world?

 Tanmay Mandal: Perseverance is the key.
 Never let your hunger die.
 Do not stop looking for answers.
 The best is still out there.
-You are merely a traveler on the journey towards perfection which may not even exist.
+You are merely a traveler on the journey toward perfection which may not even exist.

 I have seen a lot of artists who stopped growing after doing BFA.
 They believed that they had learned everything during their graduation.
 This mindset killed their inner artist.
 “The more you dive, the deeper it gets”.
 We can never master our craft in this lifetime, so constant practice is the ‘sine qua non.